ApprenticeAI/frapy/docs/topics/commands.rst

     frapy genspider mydomain mydomain.com

-Some Scrapy commands (like :command:`crawl`) must be run from inside a Scrapy project.
+Some Frapy commands (like :command:`crawl`) must be run from inside a Frapy project.
 See the :ref:`commands reference <topics-commands-ref>` below for more information on which commands must be run from inside projects, and which not.